“Music gives a soul to the universe, wings to the mind, flight to the imagination and life to everything.” - Plato

 Sven Marquardt: The Voice Behind Berghain's Most Powerful Face

-Berghain is notorious for its line, among other things.
-It really does take an hour, give or take, to reach the door.
+Berghain is notorious for its line, among so much more.
+It really does take an hour, if you're lucky, to reach the door.
 And no matter how long you wait, one man holds the unarguable power to decide if you're allowed to enter or not.
 His name is Sven Marquardt.
 Read more...

 Music & Food: You Can't Play Tricks on Me